nsinorov/SoftUniMainPath/CSharp - Advanced/C# OOP/Exceptions and Error Handling - Lab/PlayCatch/README.md

 	"Print {startIndex} {endIndex}" – Print the elements from the start index to the end index inclusive.
 	"Show {index}" – Print the element at the index.

+You have the task to rewrite the messages from the exceptions which can be produced from your program: